vihanb/Unicorn/README.md

 # Unicorn

+**Note: ** I broke the Unicorn interpreter.
+I'll try to fix it later, maybe with more magics

 There is this amazing thing called the unicorn emoji: 🦄 so I did the obvious thing and make a language based off it!

 Half joke, half actual attempt at golfing language.